-Students would appreciate the diversity of higher invertebrates like Echinodermata along with lower and higher vertebrates including the various specialties and diversities found in Agnatha, Pisces, Amphibia, Reptilia, Aves and Mammals with a thorough understanding of the chordate animal architecture and functions during evolution.
-The major outcome is that the course would create awareness of the economic importance and significance of chordates.
-Students will be aware of the involvement of different chordate features such as metamorphosis, regeneration, parental care, poison apparatus and biting mechanism in snake, migration in birds and others which shall help the student in research.
-A student perusing a career in research of wild life, experimental biology, zoological gardens will benefit from the knowledge and practical exposure from this course.
+Students would appreciate the diversity of lower and higher invertebrates including arthropods, molluses and echinoderms with a thorough understanding of the invertebrate animal architecture and functions during evolution.
+The major outcome is that the course would create awareness of the economic importance and significance of invertebrates.
+Students will be aware of the involvement of different invertebrate animals in human health and agriculture; diseases caused by invertebrates and the understanding of their modes of transmission by invertebrate animals.